Below is what you need to know about Share and NTFS Permissions including a step-by-step example of the most common use case.

-Share permissions (Share tab) are left ‘wide open’ giving either Domain Users or Everyone Full Control, this is the default setting in Windows.
+Share permissions (Share tab > Advanced Sharing) are left ‘wide open’ giving either Domain Users or Everyone Full Control, this is the default setting in Windows.

 Where permissions are then restricted is using the NTFS permissions (Security Tab) to restrict the permissions down to the permissions desired by adding the individual users or groups that should have access, generally granting either ‘Read’ or ‘Modify’.